cqse/teamscale-profiler-dotnet/documentation/userguide.md

 The options under the `profiler` key are the same ones from the environment, except the `COR_PROFILER_` prefix must be omitted.
 Casing is irrelevant for these options.
 Additionally, you can use the `enabled` option to turn the profiler on or off.

-Configuration options from environment variables always override configuration options from the settings file.
+Configuration options from environment variables always override configuration options from the configuration file.

 Please note that you **cannot** register the profiler itself via the config file (`COR_PROFILER`, `COR_ENABLE_PROFILING`).